Importing and exporting plants and plant products

 In general, all plants and some categories of plant produce that are permitted to enter Northern Ireland from third countries must be accompanied by a phytosanitary certificate.

-A phytosanitary certificate confirms that the plants or plant produce to which it relates have been officially inspected in the country of origin (or country of dispatch), comply with statutory requirements for entry into the UK and are free from quarantine pests and diseases.
-Find out how to get a phytosanitary certificate.
+This confirms that the plants or plant produce to which it relates have been officially inspected in the country of origin (or country of dispatch), comply with statutory requirements for entry into the UK and are free from quarantine pests and diseases.

-1. Ensure that a CHED-PP part 1 is completed on TRACES NT.
-This must be done by the person responsible for the consignment, usually the agent or occasionally the importer.
-You should upload a copy of the accompanying phytosanitary certificate where possible and ensure that all details entered on TRACES NT are correct (especially addresses and postcodes).
+This must be done by the person responsible for the consignment, which should be the importer or an agent with an NI or EU address.
+You should upload a scanned colour copy of the accompanying phytosanitary certificate (including all attached pages) and ensure that all details entered on TRACES NT are correct.
+You should also include the registration number of the vehicle carrying the goods and/or the container number, as applicable.
 This will facilitate smooth movement of all consignments.
-Read more about the TRACES NT system and a step-by-step guide on how to register and create a CHED PP.

 A Certificate of Conformity is required for certain fruit and vegetable produce which is subject to a 'Specific Marketing Standard' (SMS) before it is released from the port.